sigstore/sigstore.github.io/content/what_is_sigstore.md

 More details of pluggable types can be found on the related [documentation page](../docs/plugable_types).

-Documentation on running a rekor server [is available here](../get_started/server)
+Documentation on running a rekor server [is available here](../get_started/server).

-Documentation on the rekor client CLI (for adding an entry to a rekor transparency log)  [is available here](../get_started/client)
+Documentation on the rekor client CLI (for adding an entry to a rekor transparency log) [is available here](../get_started/client).

 ### Why not blockchain?

 Mostly for these reasons:

-* Public blockchains with all the best of intentions, often end up using a centralized entry point for canonicalization, auth etc
+* Public blockchains with all the best of intentions, often end up using a centralized entry point for canonicalization, auth etc.
 * Consensus algorithms can be susceptible to majority attacks
 * Transparency logs are more [mature in this space at present](https://certificate.transparency.dev/) and they are capable of providing exactly what we need.

 ### How does this relate to the work of TUF / in-toto?